senbox-org/esa-snappy/README.md

 Configuration
 -------------

-`snappy` can be configured by an *INI file* `snappy.ini`.
-This file is read from the current working directory or from the system-dependent location from which the installed Python `snappy` module is loaded from.
+`esa_snappy` can be configured by an *INI file* `snappy.ini`.
+This file is read from the current working directory or from the system-dependent location from which the installed Python `esa_snappy` module is loaded from.

 Given here is an example of its content (Windows):

     [DEFAULT]
-    snap_home: C:\Program Files\snap-5.0
+    snap_home: C:\Program Files\snap
     extra_classpath: target/classes
     max_mem: 8G
     debug: True

-Running snappy in an Apache webserver
+Running esa_snappy in an Apache webserver
 -------------------------------------

-Using the [mod_wsgi](https://code.google.com/p/modwsgi/)-module within an [Apache HTTP Server](http://httpd.apache.org/) environment allows to use `snappy` within web applications.
+Using the [mod_wsgi](https://code.google.com/p/modwsgi/)-module within an [Apache HTTP Server](http://httpd.apache.org/) environment allows to use `esa_snappy` within web applications.
 However, there are a number of common pitfalls, which are listed in the sections below.

 ### Cannot open shared object